Service Provider Agreement

 Assess the relationship structure and regulatory requirements

-Before drafting, determine whether the relationship is genuinely that of an independent contractor by analysing the BCEA Section 200A factors.
-Assess whether the CPA applies (check the client's annual turnover against the prescribed threshold).
-Identify whether personal information will be processed, triggering POPIA Section 21 operator agreement requirements.
-These assessments determine which provisions are mandatory in the agreement.
+Before drafting, determine whether the relationship is genuinely that of an independent contractor by analysing the BCEA Section 200A factors (control over work, hours, integration, 40-hour threshold, economic dependence, tools, single-client working).
+Assess whether the Consumer Protection Act 68 of 2008 applies — it covers transactions where the client is a consumer or a juristic person with annual turnover or asset value below the Section 5 threshold (currently R2 million).
+Identify whether personal information will be processed on the client's behalf, triggering the mandatory Section 21 POPIA operator agreement requirements.
+If the service involves cross-border processing (for example, cloud storage outside South Africa), assess Section 72 transfer conditions.
+These upfront assessments determine which provisions are mandatory.

 Define services, service levels, and pricing